ThomasNyk/mutter_monitors/README.md

 `python3 mutter_monitors.py`

-The mode with the asterisc is currently selected.
+The mode with the asterisk is currently selected.

 ```